Polish president vetoes law aimed at muting US media group Discovery | DW | 27.12.2021

 Critics say the government's moves against foreign media groups are part of an increasingly authoritarian agenda that has put Poland on a collision course with the European Union.

-The United States has also registered its strenuous objections and Duda's decision on Monday will certainly be welcome in Washington.
+The United States has also registered its strenuous objections to the new media law, with Secretary of State Antony Blinken saying in August he was "deeply troubled” by the proposal, and Duda's decision on Monday will certainly be welcome in Washington.

 jsi/dj (AP, Reuters, AFP)